Homology forms the basis of organization for comparative biology.

 All living organisms have their instructions for reproducing and operating encoded in a chemical language using four bases, adenine (A), cytosine (C), guanine (G), and thymine (T).

 The combinations of the bases specify which amino acids the cell uses to make proteins for use in cellular functions.
-The fact that every living species carries the same genetic code indicates a common unique ancestor sometime in the distant past.
+Every living species carries the same genetic code, which indicates a unique common ancestor sometime in the distant past.